gramineproject/gsc/examples/aks-attestation/README.md

 6. Deploy `gsc-aks-secret-prov-client-img:latest` in AKS confidential compute cluster:
     - Reference deployment file:
         `aks-secret-prov-client-deployment.yaml`

-Note: We tested this example with DCAP driver 1.11 specified in the GSC configuration file.

 ## Deploying client and server images in AKS Confidential Compute cluster